techseya/SupportMe/README.md

 ## Need minSDK of 22 for working properly

  ### Setup
 >Step 1.
-Add the JitPack repository to your build file
+Add the JitPack repository to your Settings.gradle
 ```gradle
 allprojects {
 		repositories {